srackham/hindsite/cmd/hindsite/builtin/blog/template/init/about.md

+---
-## Hindsite built-in `blog` template
+title: Hindsite built-in blog template
+---

-### Purpose
+## Purpose
-A Hindsite builtin template to create a website for blog posts and newsletters.
+A Hindsite built-in template to create a website for blog posts and newsletters.
-The example content pages are written in Markdown but you could also Rimu markup.

-### Implementation
-Refer to [Sites](https://srackham.github.io/hindsite/index.html#sites) in the Hindsite Reference.

-### Usage
+## Installation
 To create, build and launch a new blog site run the following commands:

 ```